Comparing Reynolds American (RAI) and Imperial Brands (IMBBY)

 Profitability

-This table compares Reynolds American and Imperial Brands’ net margins, return on equity and return on assets.
+This table compares Imperial Brands and Reynolds American’s net margins, return on equity and return on assets.

 |